-Impact 8: Reduction in Access to, or Exclusion from Established Fishing Grounds Within the Caledonia OWF
+Impact 8: Reduction in Access to, or Exclusion from Established Fishing Grounds Within the Caledonia North Site

-- 8.7.2.1 During the operation and maintenance phase the assessment assumes that within the Caledonia North and Caledonia South bottom-fixed foundation areas, commercial fisheries will be prevented from actively fishing within a total area of 0.45km due to the physical presence of infrastructure and scour protection, with a maximum of 101 bottom-fixed turbines including 39 in Caledonia South and 62 in Caledonia North plus four OSPs; plus across areas of inter-array and interconnector cable protection; together with associated safety zones for maintenance activities and assumed operating distances (full details of the area breakdowns are provided in Table 8-9).
+- 8.7.2.1 During the operation and maintenance phase, the assessment assumes that within the Caledonia North Site, commercial fisheries will be prevented from actively fishing within a total area of 0.23km2 due to the physical presence of infrastructure and scour protection, including 77 turbines and two OSPs; plus across areas of inter-array and interconnector cable protection; together with associated safety zones for maintenance activities and assumed operating distances (full details of the area breakdowns are provided in Table 8-9).
 Minimum turbine spacing is 944m between WTGs and 1,310m between OSPs and other structures.
-In addition, during the lifetime of the project, routine and major maintenance may be undertaken, including component replacement and remedial cable burial, and as such there may be some temporary displacement to fishing activities within associated 500m maintenance safety zones. - 8.7.2.2 For areas of Caledonia OWF with bottom-fixed foundations (in Caledonia North and Caledonia South), the assessment assumes that fishing will be possible within the Caledonia OWF where turbine spacing and turbine layout allow productive grounds to be targeted, with the exception of safety zones around infrastructure undergoing major maintenance and advisory safety distances around vessels undertaking major maintenance activities.
-In addition, the individual decisions made by the skippers of fishing vessels with their own perception of risk will determine the likelihood of whether their fishing will resume within the Caledonia OWF.
+In addition, during the lifetime of Caledonia North, routine and major maintenance may be undertaken, including component replacement and remedial cable burial, and as such there may be some temporary displacement to fishing activities within associated 500m maintenance safety zones. - 8.7.2.2 The assessment assumes that fishing will be possible within the Caledonia North Site where turbine spacing and turbine layout allow productive grounds to be targeted, with the exception of safety zones around infrastructure undergoing major maintenance and advisory safety distances around vessels undertaking major maintenance activities.
+In addition, the individual decisions made by the skippers of fishing vessels with their own perception of risk will determine the likelihood of whether their fishing will resume within the Caledonia North Site.
 Inclement weather will be a significant contributor to this risk perception.
 The type and dimension of fishing gear also influences the potential opportunities within the array area.
 For example, pelagic trawl, multi-rig otter trawl and demersal seine/fly shooting gear require a greater distance for safe operation and these gears are unlikely to target grounds in the vicinity of infrastructure.
-This is considered further within the magnitude assessment. - 8.7.2.3 For areas of Caledonia OWF with floating foundations (as part of the Caledonia South Site), the assessment assumes that fishing will not resume due to constraints of mooring and anchoring systems which occupy the full 114.32km area of floating foundations.
+This is considered further within the magnitude assessment.

-8.7.2.4 The sensitivity is as described for construction, summarised as medium for demersal otter trawl, demersal seine, dredge, potting and line fishing fleets; and low for pelagic otter trawl fishing fleet.
+8.7.2.3 The sensitivity is as described for construction, summarised as medium for demersal otter trawl, demersal seine, dredge, potting and line fishing fleets; and low for pelagic otter trawl fishing fleet.